mariannamb/SQL_Gender_Study/README.md

 ## 3. Highest Grade Completed by Head

 I wanted to find out if the highest grade completed by the head affected their employment status and work class.
-Because there are multiple levels of highest grades completed, the CTA I created was quite lengthy.
+Because there are multiple levels of highest grades completed, the CTE I created was quite lengthy.
 I won't embed the code here, but you can check out the full code [in this link](analysis/3_head_hgc.sql).

 ![HGC vs. Employment Status of Head Table](images/hgc_v_employmenthead.png)
 ![HGC vs. Employment Treemap Male](images/hgc_v_employ_treemap_m.png)